 Explore Rhone Valley Wine Routes

-Grape harvesting in the Rhône Valley wine region of France is challenging because many vineyards are located on steep hills.
+Grape harvesting in the Rhône Valley wine region of France can be challenging because many vineyards are situated on steep hills.

 Most red wines from the Rhône Valley are made from two grape varieties: Syrah and Grenache.
 The most famous vineyards in the Rhône Valley are the Cornas, the Hermitage, and the Chateau Grillet.